-Eating 1 cup of raspberries after exercise is good for muscle growth, strength, endurance, recovery, athletic performance, and weight loss!
+Eating a cup of raspberries after exercise is good for muscle growth, strength, endurance, recovery, athletic performance, and weight loss, as they’re packed with various crucial compounds, including vitamin C, resveratrol, and anthocyanins!

 Athletes need high dosages of Vitamin C